202511034-DAU/202511034-Shivang_Desai/Lab3/README.md

 Small training duration
 Both models were trained for only 5 epochs, which may not be sufficient for the pretrained model to properly adjust its weights to the dataset.

-Domain difference from ImageNet
-ResNet was originally trained on ImageNet objects, while this dataset focuses on environmental scenes related to air quality.
-Because of this domain difference, the pretrained features may not perfectly match the task.
 Also i have only trained for 5 epoch and have freezed 10 layers in ResNET .
 This may also add to lower performance.
 ---